New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens Galaxies: Results and Discussion

 This study successfully applies the joint lensing and dynamics method to a substantial sample of lensed quasars for the first time.
-It demonstrates that robust constraints on galaxy mass profiles can be obtained despite the challenge of contamination from bright background sources, thereby providing an independent and complementary probe of galaxy structure and evolution.
+It demonstrates that robust constraints on galaxy mass profiles can be obtained despite the challenge of contamination from bright background sources, thereby providing a complementary probe of galaxy structure and evolution.